microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

             });

             appGraphClient = Client.initWithMiddleware({
                 authProvider: authProvider
             });
         }
     }
     ```

-1. Take a moment to explore `createNewMeetingAsync` that calls [Microsoft Graph API](https://learn.microsoft.com/en-us/graph/api/calendar-post-events?view=graph-rest-1.0&tabs=http) for creating an event in user's calendar and returns the new event details:
+1. Take a moment to explore the `createNewMeetingAsync` function.
+It posts data to the [Microsoft Graph Calendar Events API](https://learn.microsoft.com/graph/api/calendar-post-events?view=graph-rest-1.0&tabs=http) which dynamically creates an event in a user's calendar and returns the new event details:

     ```typescript
     async function createNewMeetingAsync(userId) {